umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 {% hint style="info" %}

-Are you used to using a Git client like GitKraken or SourceTree? you will still need to make sure that you have Git CLI installed.
+Are you used to using a Git client like GitKraken or SourceTree?
+You still need to make sure that you have Git CLI installed.
 Git CLI is used by the UaaS.cmd tool to clone down your Cloud project.

 {% endhint %}